Wisdom Teeth Removal

 Initial Consultation And Oral Examination

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Hauser is trained, licensed, and highly experienced in providing various types of anesthesia for patients.
+Dr. Schwartz is trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 Why Should I Have My Wisdom Teeth Removed?

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can happen.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
 In some patients it is as early as 12 or 13, and in others it may not be until the early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
 Some of the possible problems related to not removing your wisdom teeth include: